|Semester 1 Credit Value:||10|

 This module contributes to a degree qualification in BSc (Hons) Speech and Language Sciences leading to a vocational qualification in Speech and Language Therapy.

-1. Practitioner seminars (2 hours).
-These are led by a range of clinical staff and invited speakers and take different forms depending upon the topic.
-Four seminars will be presented in the first weeks of Semester 1.
-Attendance is compulsory.
+1. Practitioner seminars.
+These are led by clinical staff and invited speakers and take different forms depending upon the topic.
+Seminars will be presented in the first 3 weeks of Semester 1 and week 5 of semester 2.

-2. Group seminars (55 minutes).
-A self-selected group of 3 students will be responsible for organising a seminar in the form of a debate on an allocated professional issue.
-The seminar will be presented during Semester 1 and should be in the following format:
+2. Group debates.
+A group of 3-4 students will be responsible for organising a 55 minute seminar in the form of a debate on an allocated professional issue related to government policy.
+The debates will take place in weeks 4-7 of Semester 1 and should be in the following format:

 • 30 minute facilitated group discussion involving the audience